geospatialem/mngislis-attendees/README.md

-# Minnesota GIS/LIS Conference Attendees, by City
+# MN GIS/LIS Conference Attendees, by City

-This repository contains [Minnesota GIS/LIS Consortium](http://www.mngislis.org) attendee numbers (excluding 2012), using the `NumSum` field broken down by the following:
+This repository contains [Minnesota GIS/LIS Consortium](http://www.mngislis.org) attendee numbers (excluding 2012).
+Data was compiled for all attendees, even if attendees did not attend the conference, but attended a pre-conference workshop.
+If attendees attended both a pre-conference workshop and the conference they were counted as one attendee.

+Due to database constraints, 2012 data is omitted below but may be added at a later time.

+No private information is stored in the datasets and it was determined no person could be individually identified in showcasing attendees by city.

+## About the Data
+The geojson files contain three fields including:
+-  **`NumSum`**: The total number of attendees,
+-  **`City`**: The city indicated by the attendee while registering, and
+-  **`State`**: The state or country indicated by the attendee while registering .

+## The Data
+Using the `NumSum` field each geojson files breaks down the number of attendees by city and state/country by the following compiled datasets:

 1. **All Conference Attendees** *(allAttendees.json)*: A compilation all attendees from 2007-2011 and 2013-2014 in conferences based in Duluth, Rochester, and Saint Cloud.
 2012 attendee records are not available.
 Attendees names have been removed and aggregated by city and state/country.